-Additionally, I increased the contrast and boosted the saturation for the sequences to help them pop a bit more in the video.
+Additionally, the contrast and saturation were boosted to help them pop a bit more in the video.

-The blue flashes you see, particularly in the first sequence, is lightning.
+The blue flashes you in the first sequence are lightning.

 If you slow down the video, you will notice that the lightning flashes appear for 2 or 3 frames at times.
 A time-lapse will only capture a single flash for a single frame.

-However, to make the sequences last longer, I slowed them down to about 50%, so each frame from the original time-lapse lasts about 2 frames in this video.
-My video editing software created extra frames to fill in the gaps, so flashes get stretched across a couple of frames.
+However, to make the sequences last longer, they were slowed down to about 50%.
+As such, each frame from the original time-lapse lasts about 2 frames in this video.
+The video editing software created extra frames to fill in the gaps, so flashes get stretched across a couple of frames.

 You can see another version of the sequence here which is at full speed.
 I preferred it a bit slower.

 The individual frames are shot with a long exposure, with 1 photo every second, so the camera is able to capture light over more time.
 That increases the odds of seeing lightning in the sequences.